georgeolivares/covid_dataset/README.md

 Finally, by a friend's recommendation, I imported the file using DBeaver.
 I'll be using this platform to do this projects.
 We'll see how it goes!

-# Apparently, the Vatican had the most cases per million!
+# Apparently, Seychelles had the most cases per million!

 Last date recorded in data set - Sept 24th 2021